 Beginners bundle does not come with learner’s manual or DVD but these can easily be bought separately to supplement lessons or found for free online

-- Perfect for anyone who has always wanted to learn to play this iconic instrument
+- Equipped with a thicker bag to better protect the banjo，ideal for traveling, camping, hiking, taking to the beach.
+And Perfect for anyone who has always wanted to learn to play this iconic instrument.

 Another solid option for beginners this model also includes a beginner’s starter kit making this a great value option for those just starting to play.
 Made from solid mahogany, this 5-string banjo is durable and unlikely to warp or break over extended usage.
 The surface is nice and glossy providing a comfortable hold for the player which should make playing for longer periods a comfortable and rewarding experience.

 A really interesting feature to this banjo is the removable resonator which means you can turn your closed-back banjo, into an open-backed one simply and easily, giving you a more versatile playing experience.
 If you wanted to play something outside of the bluegrass style, but don’t want to shell out for another banjo than this could be a great option for you.